messiasnycolas/order-api/README.md

 }
 ```

-- *pastDays* is expected to be **0 or any natural number** and it represents which days will be used for building summaries.
+- *pastDays* is optional, expected to be **0 or any natural number** and it represents which days will be used for building summaries.

     - e.g. `0` fetch today's current won deals from Pipedrive, add them as orders on Bling and finally store the daily summary, containing the total value;